lessons from boyhood.

 Other times when I’ve practiced listening, solutions don’t come dancing to the foreground like we hope.
 Sometimes, no matter their effort, life is still challenging.
 In those moments, relatability is all I can offer.
 “I’ve been there, too.
 It’s hard.” helps people alleviate more leadership pain than I ever thought.
 Leaders often come back later and say, “Thank you for making me feel like I’m not crazy.”

-Reflecting on my growoth over the past year, I still battle my insecurity.
+Reflecting on my growth over the past year, I still battle my insecurity.
 A lot of that is worrying that I’m the only one who feels a certain way.
 Listening so I can learn from someone else has shown me, I’m not crazy either.
 What I thought would erode my credibility with leaders, has been the very thing that connects us.

 If a leader can listen with the intent to learn, they’ll always learn.
 That’s the gift of having agency.
 I am learning that leaders find solutions for themselves faster when you give them permission to name reality first.
 “You’re not crazy.
 That’s valid.” has been the most helpful thing I can say.
 It’s been an onramp to building trust.